gdeol4/gdeol4/README.md

 **1. Federated learning:**
 * Writing jupyter notebooks about federated learning to learn more about privacy preserving AI using OpenMined and PySyft.
-* Building a remote data science marketplace POC using Duet and the Ethereum blockchain
+* Building a remote data science marketplace POC using PySyft and the Ethereum blockchain

 **2. Deep learning:**
 * Implementing a range of deep learning algorithms for computer vision on agriculture image data.
 Specifically weed detection.